monzo/response/README.md

 - The default bot name is `incident` - change the `INCIDENT_BOT_NAME` if your app uses something different.

+### Database encrypted field key(`ENCRYPTED_FIELD_KEY`)

+Used to encrypt potentially sensitive values stored in the database for workflows.

+- This can be any value but keep it secure and don't lose it.
+You will be unable to decrypt values from the database without it.

 ## 3. Run Response